 - watery eyes

 Is rosehip oil bad for acne prone skin?

-However that being said, it shouldn’t be your go to treatment for acne.
-Rosehip oil is still an oil.
+However that being said, it shouldn’t be your go-to acne treatment.
+Rosehip oil is still oil.
 And oils can form an oily barrier on your skin that’ll make it look greasy, clog your pores and potentially make your acne worse.

 Does rosehip oil get rid of acne?